 The programme can be taken over two to five years beginning in September of year one.
-Part-time students studying over two years normally take CL5090 and a selection of options including Greek or Latin in their first year, and CL5000 and a selection of options in their second year.
+Part-time students studying over two years normally take CL5300 and a selection of options in their first year, and CL5000 and a selection of options in their second year.